vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 </div>
 ```

 It is important to grasp the concept of `flexbox-container` and `flexbox-items`.
-That's because some properties for flexbox are applied to the container level and some for the individual items.
+That's because some properties for Flexbox are applied to the container level and some for the individual items.

 Without any CSS styles, the code above will display all the `flexbox-items` under each other.
 Each item will span the whole width available.
-That's because `div` is a block element and it is how block elements behave.
+That's because `div` is a block element, and it is how block elements behave.

 Let's try to turn the `flexbox-container` to Flexbox.
 All we have to do is to add the following style: